-Are your dress shirt sleeves too short?
-In menswear, one of the most confusing topics is the correct sleeve length of dress shirts, jackets, and suits.
+Are your sleeves too short?
+In menswear, one of the most confusing topics is the correct sleeve length of shirts, jackets, and suits.
 How can you avoid sleeves that are too short?
-Having the right dress shirt sleeve length is a subtle mark of a menswear expert.
+Having the right dress sleeve proportion is a subtle mark of someone well versed in men's fashion.

 Moreover, it reflects the attention to detail and dedication to getting the look just right.
 This is not an area where you can avoid paying attention, as too-short sleeve lengths will make your clothing look woefully ill-fitted.
 I’m here to fill you in on this essential aspect so that your attire looks neat and tidy.

 Unfortunately, sleeve length seems to be a gray area where anyone can claim to be an expert, no matter their expertise on dressing or lack thereof.